edvisor-io/web-client-e2e/README.md

 1. Clone api-server and web-client

+Then, in both repos:

-2. Run `npm install` in both repos.
+2. Run `npm install`

 3. Run `git submodule init`